mustafatamyapar/AquaRepo/group/sena_log.md

 I created a Settings project on Android Studio and completed the basic navigation & design parts.

 ### April 29, 2020
 Today, I transfered my Settings file into the project we all collaborate on (AquaRepo) so that all files are in one project.
-I am still watching the videos from the Udemy course, I am planning to finish that course this week.
+There is a problem about navigating to my settings page, I will discuss this with my fellow members tomorrow.
+I am still watching the videos from the Udemy course and planning to finish that course this week.
 ****